Surfing med barn Stadlandet

 On horseback

 Nordfjord is home to the Norwegian Fjord Horse, which people all over the world know from the Disney film Frozen.
-Here are several places where you can get to know this pleasant animal, which can suit the whole family, regardless of experience.
-Feel free to travel to the Norwegian Fjord Horse Centre in Nordfjordeid or join a ride with Stall Rygg.
+Here are several places where you can get to know this friendly animal, which can suit the whole family, regardless of experience.
+Feel free to visit the Norwegian Fjord Horse Centre in Nordfjordeid or join a ride with Stall Rygg.

 Experiences with animals